afninfa/Packet-Loss-Recovery/README.md

 Brushing up on my knowledge of TCP by implementing sequence numbers and ACK responses over UDP.

-Implementation is half-duplex and one-way (client downloads from server only) without the three-way handshake in the beginning.

-## What it does

 Begin by splitting data into chunks.
 Each chunk gets an index called a sequence number.

 ```